From BR Bullpen

 He split 2008 between Colorado Springs (.280/.372/.607, 65 R in 69 G) and the 2008 Rockies (.259/.345/.455, 94 K in 266 AB).
 By 2009, he was starting at third base for Colorado and batting .228/.322/.464 with 25 home runs and 138 strikeouts; his OPS+ was 95 as his power and walks compensated partly for his low average.
 In 2010, he managed to raise his average to .256, but his power fell, with 14 doubles, 18 homers and 61 RBI.
 Still, his OPS+ was 97, slightly better than the previous season.
 In 2011, the bottom fell out completely however.
 He batted only .156 and played just 48 games, losing his starting job and heading back to the minor leagues.
 He did do better in AAA, hitting .275 with 14 homers in 45 games for Colorado Springs.
 After the season, the Rockies traded him to the Chicago Cubs, along with P Casey Weathers, in return for a player with a very similar profile, OF Tyler Colvin, a former top draft pick coming off a .150 sophomore season after showing excellent promise as a rookie; the Rox also received infielder D.J.
 LeMahieu in the deal.
 It was clear that the Cubs were looking for Stewart to bounce back, as he was stepping into a vacant third base job, with incumbent Aramis Ramirez still on the free agent market and unlikely to re-sign.

 Stewart played 55 games for the Cubs in 2012, improving on his dismal last season for the Rockies, but still only hitting .201/.292/.335 with 5 homers and 17 RBI.
 He was sent back to the minors, with the AAA Iowa Cubs, at the start of the 2013 season, and he clearly was unhappy about developments.
 After a game on June 10th, he went on a two-hour tweeting session in which he criticized the Cubs organization and big league manager Dale Sveum.
-GM Theo Epstein did not react kindly, immediately announcing that Steart was being suspended without pay for an indefinite period.
+GM Theo Epstein did not react kindly, immediately announcing that Stewart was being suspended without pay for an indefinite period.
 Stewart issued an apology, stating: ""I let my frustrations get the best of me and in no way want to be a distraction."
 He was hitting only .164 in 39 games at the time, and in danger of being released at any time.
+He wasn't long for the club indeed as he was released on June 25th.

 Notable Achievements